White House considered releasing detained migrants in sanctuary cities: Report

 The Post, which reviewed emails on the issue and spoke to unnamed officials at the Department of Homeland Security, said the White House proposed the measure at least twice in the past six months.
 Sanctuary cities are those where local officials decline to hand over illegal immigrants for deportation.

-The White House and Department of Homeland Security did not immediately respond to a Reuters request for comment on the report.

-But the Post quoted a White House official as saying the proposal was no longer under consideration, calling it "just a suggestion that was floated and rejected, which ended any further discussion."
+The White House did not immediately respond to a Reuters request for comment on the report.
+A DHS spokesman told Reuters in a statement the plan was "a suggestion that was floated and rejected, which ended any further discussion".
+The Post quoted a White House official as saying the same thing.

-Trump administration officials proposed the measure in November as a caravan travelled through Mexico with mostly migrants from Central American countries towards the southern U.S. border.
+Trump administration officials proposed the measure in November as a caravan traveled through Mexico with mostly migrants from Central American countries toward the southern US border.
 The proposal emerged again in February during a standoff with Democrats over funding the president sought to build a wall on the border, one of the signature issues of his 2016 election campaign and presidency.

 House Speaker Nancy Pelosi's district in San Francisco was one of those the White House considered targeting, the Post cited the DHS officials as saying.